-Jessie Carveth knows nothing about photography and cameras, nothing about graphic design.
-She is an artisht like everyone in the world now, taking pictures and using software.
+Jessie Carveth doesn’t know cameras, nothing about graphic design, html.
+She is an artisht like everyone in the world is now, taking pictures and using software.
+An interested machine operator.

-1. Photo artists use cameras simply to transport snapshots into software programs, where the capture is turned into something artish.
+1. Photo artists use cameras simply to transport snapshots into image edit programs to create something art–like.

 Photo artists are interested in “digital means”.

 The appeal of document photography relies on the viewer being interested in the subject.